 - How to Prepare for Labor (Full Guide)

 - The Ultimate Postpartum Care Kit (Natural and Non-Toxic)

-Some moms were caught by surprise, some “birth plans” didn’t go according to plan, and some went exactly as hoped for.
-However, despite the turn of events, there is one thing all of these birth stories have in common—these women were able to find positive moments which help make the overall experience a “positive birth story.”
+Some moms were surprised, some “birth plans” didn’t go according to plan, and some went exactly as hoped.
+However, despite the turn of events, there is one thing all of these birth stories have in common—these women were able to find positive moments, which helped make the overall experience a “positive birth story.”

-Some of the things these moms accredited their positive birthing experiences to were to:
+Some of the things these moms accredited their positive birthing experiences to were:

 - Doctors, nurses, and staff.

 - Previous childbirth experience.